Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 parent node is the hash of the combined values of its left and right children (or a stand-in value when one of the children doesn't exist).

-An proof of membership is given by providing the leaf value, along with the hash of each copath entry along the search path.
+A proof of membership is given by providing the leaf value, along with the hash of each copath entry along the search path.
 A proof of non-membership is given by providing an abridged proof of membership that follows the search path for the intended value, but ends either at a stand-in value or a leaf for a